SPoint42/codehackademy-demolabs/README.md

 * Use weak hash algorithm for password hashing.

-Search for tag **EPLVULN** in sources files in order to find vulnerability location.
+> Search for tag [EPLVULN] marker in sources files in order to spot vulnerability location.

 # Application stack